Dr Michelle Mansfield

 Governance:

-My governance roles have included Deputy Program Convenor and Program Convenor of the Open Foundation Program (Callaghan), a position which I currently hold.
+My governance roles have included Program Convenor of the Open Foundation Program (Callaghan) and Head of Domestic Programs, a position which I currently hold.
 I have served on the University Student Experience Committee and Learning Impacts Working Party.
-I am a member of the PALS Board and the PALS Teaching and Learning Committee.
+I am a member of the PALS Board, the PALS Teaching and Learning Committee, Program and Course Approval Committee and the University Senate.

 Qualifications